 % born outside NZ:

-Canterbury’s proximity to ski fields and mountains also make the region a popular choice with outdoors enthusiasts and those seeking a lifestyle balance.
-As the local tourism promotion puts it (and it’s true) “you can ski, snowboard, bungy jump, hike, jet boat, fish, mountain bike, raft, surf, swim, golf, see whales, dolphins and seals, visit wineries and gardens, shop, and so much more, all within two hours of Christchurch.”
+As the local tourism promotion puts it (and it’s true) “you can ski, snowboard, Bungy jump, hike, jet boat, fish, mountain bike, raft, surf, swim, golf, see whales, dolphins, and seals, visit wineries and gardens, shop, and so much more, all within two hours of Christchurch.”

-Centred on Christchurch, Canterbury region is a business and agricultural powerhouse.
+The Canterbury region is a business and agricultural powerhouse.
 North, mid and south Canterbury halfway down the east coast of the South Island comprise New Zealand’s largest geographic region.
-A population of around 342,000 makes Christchurch our second largest city.
+A population of around 375,000 makes Christchurch our second largest city.

 From the air the Canterbury plains form a vast patchwork of neatly laid out farms.
 These plains are crossed by several large rivers descending from the snow clad Southern Alps to the west of the region.
 As they cross the plains, the rivers divide into braids.